markuSolli/OnionSocket/README.md

 ## Implemented functionality
 - Layered encryption
 - Send and recieve messages up to 512 bytes
-- The Distributor assigns random nodes for each connection
+- Rndom node assignment for each connection

 ## Future work
 - Client class for messaging with other clients